 Jeff says, "Steamed chicken has excellent flavor and less fat than canned chicken.
 The fat drips off the bird during steaming and can be helped along by pouring hot water over the bird.
 I do this with turkey and duck also."

-Shared by PasnThru:
+Shared by PasnThru.

 Broasting is pressure cooking with oil.
 Restaurants such as Kentucky Fried Chicken (KFC) cook their chicken this way.
-(Do not cook with oil in a home pressure cooker!)
-Because the meat is
+Because the meat is cooked under pressure, much less oil enters the meat compared to open frying.

 Share this page with friends on social media.